 In the vast majority of cases, medical professionals are competent and efficient in knowing what to do but mistakes can arise.
 The following can be done to effectively treat bed sores:

 Pressure sores can be caused by medical negligence or ‘medical malpractice’.
-Patients and families of patients often do not want to come forward with their problem but doing so could mean that you or your relative receives the financial compensation they deserve.
-This compensation is often useful in ensuring they have the correct treatment and do not suffer financially if they have experienced a loss of earnings.
+Patients and families of patients often do not want to come forward with their problem.
+However, by not doing you or your relative might miss out on the financial compensation they deserve.
+This compensation is often useful in ensuring they have the correct treatment.
+It can also ensure they do not suffer financially if they have experienced a loss of earnings.

 Sometimes, the distress caused by pressure sores can lead to a patient suffering psychological damage.
 It is possible for this factor to be considered in a personal injury claim.